pusher/websockets-from-scratch-tutorial/README.md

 var socket = new WebSocket("ws://localhost:3333");
 ```

 You should see that your server thread has yielded to the application thread upon handshake, and printed `"Connected"` to your terminal window.
-If not, you can check out the source code [here](https://github.com/pusher/websockets-from-scratch-tutorial/blob/master/websocket_server.rb#L25-L35).
+If not, you can check out the source code [here](https://github.com/pusher/s-from-scratch-tutorial/blob/master/websocket_server.rb#L25-L35).

 ### Listening For Messages

-Now that clients can connect to us and the user has access to the `WebsocketConnection` object, we can start listening to messages from the client.
+Now that clients can connect to us and the user has access to the `WebSocketConnection` object, we can start listening to messages from the client.

 By the end of this section, here is what we want to have: